softbankrobotics-research/qibullet/README.md

 More snippets can be found in the [examples folder](https://github.com/ProtolabSBRE/qibullet/tree/master/examples), or in the repository [wiki](https://github.com/ProtolabSBRE/qibullet/wiki)

 ## Documentation
-The qibullet __API documentation__ can be found [here](https://protolabsbre.github.io/qibullet/api/).
+The qiBullet __API documentation__ can be found [here](https://protolabsbre.github.io/qibullet/api/).
 The documentation can be generated via the following command (the __doxygen__ package has to be installed beforehand, and the docs folder has to exist):
 ```bash
 cd docs
 doxygen